signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 ### Checkpoint translation

 With migration to the Splunk OpenTelemetry Collector for Kubernetes, the underlying framework/agent being used has changed, so there needs to be a translation for checkpoint data so that the new OpenTelemetry agent can continue where Fluentd left off.
 All of this occurs automatically as an initContainer when you deploy the new Helm chart in your cluster for the first time.
-If you have properly configured the values.yaml file for the new Helm chart, it will continue working without interruption.
-Without proper configuration for migration, there is a possibility of either data duplication or data loss while migrating from SCK to Splunk OpenTelemetry Collector for Kubernetes.
+If you are not using a custom path for checkpoint for fluentd, it should just work with default configurations for this new Helm chart.

 To migrate Fluentd's position files again:

+1. Stop OpenTelemetry Daemonset by deleting deployed Helm chart.
-1. Delete the OpenTelemetry checkpoint files in the ```"/var/addon/splunk/otel_pos/"``` directory from Kubernetes nodes.
+2. Delete the OpenTelemetry checkpoint files in the ```"/var/addon/splunk/otel_pos/"``` directory from Kubernetes nodes.
-2. Restart the new Helm chart Daemonet."
+3. Restart the new Helm chart Daemonset.

 ## Step 1: Preparing your values.yaml file for migration